Hundertwasser's heart and soul

 Hundertwasser lengthened the ship from 12 to over 16 meters, extended the hull, added two masts and redesigned the bow and stern.
 He designed the superstructure creatively and asymmetrically.
 Between 1999 and 2000, Hundertwasser had the hull encased in ferro-cement, renewed the wheelhouse and tiled the waterline.

-Tours and information
+Visits and information

 Outside